The year of mud and blood

 The following two recruits joined recently but were not included on our lists:

 19th Royal Irish Rifles - Matthew Smith, Knockahollet;

 20th Royal Irish Rifles - James Swann, Carmegrin.

 Lieutenant John C. McDowell of the Princess Patricia's Canadian Light Infantry, who was awarded a Military Medal for bravery when he was a sergeant, visited his relatives in Kinhilt Street.

 Ballymena Observer, February 9, 1917

-Private Sandy (Alexander) Bartholomew, Royal Inniskilling Fusiliers, who has been made a recipient of the medal of St. George 3rd class, is the youngest son of Mr. George Bartholomew, Antrim Road, Ballymena.
+Private Sandy (Alexander) Bartholomew, Royal Inniskilling Fusiliers, who has been made a recipient of the (Russian) medal of St. George 3rd class, is the youngest son of Mr. George Bartholomew, Antrim Road, Ballymena.

 Private Bartholomew, who was awarded the Military Medal in December last for conspicuous bravery in the field, enlisted shortly after the outbreak of war and took part with his regiment in the landing at Suvla Bay, Gallipoli.
 He has two brothers with the colours, Private Wm.
 Bartholomew, Army Service Corps and Private Jack Bartholomew, serving with the Canadian Forces.